 Those that have been on a Disney Cruise have probably seen fish extenders hanging by stateroom doors.
 These decorations are used in a variety of ways, but are mainly a “Mail Box” of sorts for friends, meet ups and cruise staff.
 Disney Cruisers can opt into fish extender exchange groups on message boards like DIS Cruise Forums or can simply hang a bag with hopes that someone will stop by to leave a little gift (think Secret Santa).
 Do you want to know how to make a Fish Extender?

 I have a fairly simple tutorial for your to make your own Fish Extender for a Disney Cruise.
-Materials for this fish extender were around $15 including fabric (this site has great Disney themed printed fabric).
+Materials for this fish extender were around $15 including fabric.
 While they look complicated to make, all you really need to know how to do is make a straight stitch.
 To put it into greater perspective, this was my first sewing experience EVER and I did it all by myself!
 Let’s get you started!

 What you will need to make a Fish Extender